 The information in this guide was accurate at the time of publication, but it is subject to change due to revisions in law and administrative policies.
-Between published revisions, an online version is updated periodically if significant changes occur.
+Between published revisions, our online Learning Management System has corresponding modules that are updated periodically if significant changes occur.
 The online version can be accessed at: